ReneAI-Dev/Project-Overview/README.md

 ## Deployment, Maintenance, and Updates

-- [ ] Write detailed documentation for Ren AI.
+- [ ] Write detailed documentation for Rene AI.
 - [ ] Prepare the code and files for deployment on GitHub.
 - [ ] Write guidelines for regular maintenance and updates.

 ## Ethical Considerations and Compliance

 - [ ] Research relevant legal and ethical guidelines for AI systems.
-- [ ] Ensure that the design and operation of Ren AI adhere to these guidelines.
+- [ ] Ensure that the design and operation of Rene AI adhere to these guidelines.
 - [ ] Write protocols for handling sensitive information and embed them in the system.

 Please remember to update the checkbox `[ ]` to `[x]` upon completion of each task.
 This will help the team track the progress of the project.